What is an emergency fund?

 - Set automatic, regular transfers from your payroll account to your emergency fund account.

 - Put back whatever you take from your emergency fund.
-You never know when an emergency can come.
+You never know when an emergency will come.

 Back to top